 No, this is expected behavior.
 Please keep in mind that reopened tickets affect the statistics.

 - How is deleting a team member affecting statistics?

-All the statistics data for this user will be deleted, but tickets won't.
-You can find more details here for team management: Managing users
+All the statistics data for this user will be deleted, but their tickets will remain.
+You can find more details here for team management.

 - When the new email integration is set, how will Spam messages be counted?

 Imported spam emails are placed in the Spam ticket view and will not be counted in statistics.
 Spam tickets are automatically deleted after 30 days.

 - When tickets are merged, does that change the metrics associated with each individual ticket?